Cybernetics: From the Great Chain to the Sociopticon

 Ubi solitudines, ibi libertas where there are solitudes, there is liberty

+This is where the political dismemberment of the individual pays dividiends.
+By breaking the individual into data-points, the market can trade on our future behaviors.
 Institutions, markets, and media are re-engineered into a single adaptive architecture: markets track and predict desires; policing becomes algorithmic pre-emption; media amplify feedback loops; psychology and psychotherapy produce self-regulating citizens; and administration replaces politics.
 The ideal subject—Homo Cyberneticus—internalizes the system’s logic, adjusting automatically, a dividual whose bonds are mediated by metrics.
+The cybernetic market doesn’t just facilitate trade, it harvests the informational surplus of an individual life to fecundate itself.

 Ex habitus, forma; ex forma, vinculum habits shape form; form generates bonds.